-- Many people will, for whatever reason, withdraw from the entrants list and from the wait list after they have joined them.
+- Many people will, for whatever reason, withdraw from the entrants list and from the wait list.

-- Much of the movement will occur as the race approaches (March and April), not at the beginning of the process (January or February).
+- Much of the movement will occur as the race approaches, not at the beginning of the process.
 This is because common reasons for withdrawal are injury, unexpected work commitments, unexpected personal commitments (weddings, etc.), and lack of training.